crisward/riot-grid2/README.md

 * Add new cells into the unused slots
 * If there are more new cells than unusued, add more (for grid resizes)

+## Known issues

+* Mobile scrolling doesn't work well with the 'scroll overlay' technique
+* columns mis-align when scroll all the way to the right (with visible scrollbars)

 ## License

 (The MIT License)